lara-martin/interactive-fiction-class/homeworks/planning/sabre.md

   ...
 ```

-Then we need some starting facts.
+Then we need some starting facts -- what state things are in at the beginning of the story.
 ```LISP
   at(Foot) = Lake;
   at(Bugs)= Lake;